This post may contain affiliate links.

 - The world class Metropolitan Museum of Fine Art is a 10-minute walk away at 1000 5th Ave, New York.
 I recommend strolling there through Central Park.
-If, obviously, you can’t get the hotel car.

 - Bergdorf Goodman is a short skip away from The Pierre at 745 5th Ave, New York.

 - If you want a bit of downtown in your uptown experience, I recommend checking out the galleries in Chelsea.